zhangxijing97/INFO7375_NeuralNetworks_AI/Assignments/HomeWork-Chapters13/README.md

 - The filter extracts local patterns in the image, such as edges or textures, by emphasizing specific features in the image region.
 - By using multiple filters in a convolutional layer, the network can learn to detect increasingly complex patterns as the image moves through deeper layers of the network.

-If the output values from the convolution are very close to each other, it generally means that the image does not have strong vertical edges in the region being processed by the filter.<br>
+If the output values from the convolution are very close to each other, it generally means that the image does not have strong vertical edges in the region being processed by the filter: <br>
 ```
 # Image with Strong Vertical Edge
 [  0,   0,   0, 255, 255]